moha230/fullStackOpen/notes/Fundamentals of Web apps.md

  ### helper functions

  This are small reusable function that perfoms a specifice ask to help another piece of code.
- Think of it as assistant that takes care of a small details
+ Think of it as assistant that takes care of a small details.

+ ### destructuring

+We can assigne the props of an object to the parameter of the child component and using distructruing

+distrcutruin helps us extract value in an object or array into other variables in shorter cleaner way

+### Page re-rendering

+is when the components update the user interface when data changes without reloading the entire page